sergeynsa/creditscore/README.md

 Local business scoring for investment decisions
 ---------------

-This repository contains the jupyter notebook python code:
+This repository contains the jupyter notebook python code

 Motivation